Poisson manifold: From phase spaces of classical mechanics to symplectic and Poisson manifolds

 In more abstract differential geometric terms, the configuration space is an $n$-dimensional smooth manifold $Q$, and the phase space is its cotangent bundle $T^*Q$ (a manifold of dimension $2n$).
 The latter is naturally equipped with a canonical symplectic form, which in canonical coordinates coincides with the one described above.
 In general, by Darboux theorem, any arbitrary symplectic manifold $(M,\omega)$ admits special coordinates where the form $\omega$ and the bracket $\{f,g\} = \omega (X_g,X_f)$ are equivalent with, respectively, the symplectic form and the Poisson bracket of $\mathbb{R}^{2n}$.
 Symplectic geometry is therefore the natural mathematical setting to describe classical Hamiltonian mechanics.

 Poisson manifolds are further generalisations of symplectic manifolds, which arise by axiomatising the properties satisfied by the Poisson bracket on $\mathbb{R}^{2n}$.
 More precisely, a Poisson manifold consists of a smooth manifold $M$ (not necessarily of even dimension) together with an abstract bracket $\{\cdot,\cdot\}: \mathcal{C}^\infty(M) \times \mathcal{C}^\infty(M) \to \mathcal{C}^\infty(M)$, still called Poisson bracket, which does not necessarily arise from a symplectic form $\omega$, but satisfies the same algebraic properties.

-Poisson geometry is closely related to symplectic geometry: for instance every Poisson bracket determines a foliation of the manifold into symplectic submanifolds.
-However, the study of Poisson geometry requires techniques which are usually not employed in symplectic geometry, such as the theory of Lie groupoids and algebroids.
+Poisson geometry is closely related to symplectic geometry: for instance, every Poisson bracket determines a foliation whose leaves are naturally equipped with symplectic forms.
+However, the study of Poisson geometry requires techniques that are usually not employed in symplectic geometry, such as the theory of Lie groupoids and algebroids.

-Moreover, there are natural examples of structures which should be "morally" symplectic, but exhibit singularities, i.e. their "symplectic form" should be allowed to be degenerate.
-For example, the smooth quotient of a symplectic manifold by a group acting by symplectomorphisms is a Poisson manifold, which is general is not symplectic.
-This situation models the case of a physical system which is invariant under symmetries: the “reduced” phase space, obtained quotienting the original phase space by the symmetries, in general is no longer symplectic, but is Poisson.
+Moreover, there are natural examples of structures which should be "morally" symplectic, but fail to be so.
+For example, the smooth quotient of a symplectic manifold by a group acting by symplectomorphisms is a Poisson manifold, which in general is not symplectic.
+This situation models the case of a physical system which is invariant under symmetries: the "reduced" phase space, obtained by quotienting the original phase space by the symmetries, in general is no longer symplectic, but is Poisson.

 History

-Although the modern definition of Poisson manifold appeared only in the 70's-80's, its origin dates back to the nineteenth century.
+Although the modern definition of Poisson manifold appeared only in the 1970s–1980s, its origin dates back to the nineteenth century.
 Alan Weinstein synthetised the early history of Poisson geometry as follows:"Poisson invented his brackets as a tool for classical dynamics.
 Jacobi realized the importance of these brackets and elucidated their algebraic properties, and Lie began the study of their geometry."